ibm-cloud-docs/vpc/snapshots_vpc_about.md

 ## Restore a volume from a snapshot
 {: #snapshots_vpc_restore_overview}

 You can create a volume from a snapshot at any time.
-This process, called restoring a volume, can be performed when you create an instance, modify an instance, or when you create a stand-alone volume (no instance provisioning is required).
+This process is called restoring a volume, and it can be performed when you create an instance, modify an instance, or when you create a stand-alone volume.
 Volume data restoration begins immediately as the volume is hydrated, but performance is degraded until the volume is fully restored.
 The volume does not need to be attached to an instance.
 For more information, see [Restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore).

 ## Fast restore snapshot clones
 {: #snapshots_vpc_fast_restore}